Introducing Private Members' Bills

 To introduce a Bill a Member needs to provide its short title (by which it is known) and its long title (which describes briefly what it does).
 Complete texts are not necessary and some Private Members' Bills are never published in full.

 There are three ways of introducing Private Members' Bills in the House of Commons: the Ballot, the Ten Minute Rule and Presentation.

 Ballot Bills have the best chance of becoming law, as they get priority for the limited amount of debating time available.
 The names of Members applying for a Bill are drawn in a ballot held on the second sitting Thursday of a parliamentary session.
-The draw for the 2014-15 ballot was announced in reverse order.
 Normally, the first seven ballot Bills are most likely to get a day's debate.